 Finely dice (see Note) the tomatoes, onions, peppers, and jalapenos (if using).

 Transfer the vegetables to a large bowl, stir in the pickling salt, and let stand for 1 hour.
 Drain and discard liquid, then add the sugar, pickling spices, and vinegar.
 Transfer mixture to a 4-quart pot and set it over high heat; bring to a boil.
 Lower heat to low and gently simmer for 1 hour.
+Remove the cloth of pickling spices.

 Pack the relish into hot, fully sterilized pint jars, leaving a quarter-inch of head space at the top.
 Remove any air bubbles by tapping the jars lightly; wipe jar rims with a clean towel.
 Cover at once with metal lids, and screw on bands.
 Seal and process for 5 minutes in a boiling-water bath.
 Cool and store in a cool, dry place.